What Does One Tick on WhatsApp Mean? Message Delivery Explained

 4. Blocked Contacts

 If you’ve been blocked by the recipient, WhatsApp will show only one gray check mark, indicating the message has not been delivered.
-The message is still sent to the WhatsApp server but never reaches the recipient’s device.
+The message is still sent to the WhatsApp server, but never reaches the recipient’s device.
 This is one way to tell if you’ve been blocked on WhatsApp.

 Occasionally, bugs or glitches in WhatsApp might cause delays in message delivery, leaving the message stuck with a single gray check mark.
 These issues are usually resolved with updates or restarts of the app.